How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 The BOI gives you six months to register your company and submit the documents.

-Once you submit the promotion certificate form and the documents, the BOI issues the your certificate within ten working days.
+Once you submit the promotion certificate form and the documents, the BOI issues your certificate within ten working days.

 If for any reason you can’t register your company and submit the documents within the six-month period, you can extend it to another four months, with a maximum of three, four-month extensions.